 Reservations for events outside of normal operating hours are based on approval and require a minimum of three weeks’ advance notice.

 There is no room rental charge (except in the case of the Lounge and/or Terrace) for Official University departments, curricula, other administrative units, and registered student organizations sponsoring activities directly related to the undergraduate instructional mission of the University.
 These units will, however, be responsible for the costs of extra cleaning and/or damage to the facilities they have used.
-In addition, if food is served, a 10% catering fee will be assessed on the total catering and/or grocery bill.
+In addition, a 10% fee will be assessed on the total catering and/or grocery bill.
 If you cannot supply a receipt for the food and drinks served (as in the case of potlucks), a minimum $50 (or $2 per person, whichever is greater) catering fee will be added to your final invoice.
 This fee is to be paid to the Johnston Center in order to provide funds for cleaning and upkeep of catering facilities and other public spaces.

 If the above units choose to sponsor events where more than 50% of the attendees are not undergraduates at UNC-Chapel Hill and where the event is not in large part related to the undergraduate instructional mission of the University as determined by the director, then the fee schedule below shall apply.
 This fee schedule shall also apply to non-University events that have been approved by the Center’s director.